The Galápagos Are Open to Travelers: Here’s What You Need to Know

 Here are the current protocols for entering Ecuador and heading onward to the Galápagos.
 Please check with GeoEx if you are planning a trip, because these are subject to change!

-- All travelers coming into Ecuador must provide proof of a negative COVID-19 PCR test, taken no more than 10 days before entering the country.
-(Children under the age of 18 are excluded from this requirement).
+1) Proof of a negative COVID-19 RT-PCR test, taken no more than 3 days before entering the country.
+(Children aged 2 and under are excluded from this requirement.)

-- Proof of negative test results, taken within 96 hours of entering the Galápagos, is required to enter the Galápagos for all adult travelers.
-As such, for travelers bound for the Galápagos, we recommend completing your COVID-19 PCR test in your country of origin 96 hours before boarding your flight to Ecuador.
-If you cannot get a test result in your country of origin within 96 hours of departure, talk to GeoEx staff about spending a few nights in mainland Ecuador in order to take a new test and await negative results before continuing to the islands.
-(Note: As with Ecuador in general, travelers under 18 are not required to have a PCR test for entry to the Galápagos.)
+- Proof of negative test results, taken within 72 hours of entering the Galápagos OR a vaccination card as detailed above, is required to enter the Galápagos for all adult travelers.
+If you are not vaccinated and cannot get a test result in your country of origin within 72 hours of arrival in the Galápagos, talk to GeoEx staff about spending a few nights in mainland Ecuador in order to take a new test and await negative results before continuing to the islands.
+(Note: As with Ecuador in general, travelers age 2 and under are not required to have a PCR test for entry to the Galápagos.)